youqad/bit-reversal-trees/README.md

 #### Solution with our system

-🎉 The o3 model successfully generated a Python implementation that passes all tests and adheres to the constraints (using the function with one bit of state, and no other helper function)!
+🎉 APRIL 2025: The [o3 model has now successfully generated](https://gist.github.com/youqad/02a36419cbc4725601bffc05f14b3947) a Python implementation that passes all tests and adheres to the constraints (using the function with one bit of state, and no other helper function)!

 ```python
 def invert(tree: Tree) -> Tree: